JiepengLab/notebook/docs/CS/DIP/dip-final.md

     大小：N\*4 bytes，1 byte rgbBlue to specifies the blue part of the color, 1 byte rgbGreen to specifies the green part of the color, 1 byte rgbRed to specifies the blue part of the color

-    1 byte rgbReserved must always be set to zero
+    1 byte rgb Reserved must always be set to zero

 !!! note "BMP图像的存储"